 Voting Requirement.
 A simple majority vote of those present and voting shall be required for the election of any individual or the passage of any item unless a different vote is required by these District Bylaws or the RI Bylaws.

 District Club Ballot.
-Any decision or election that these Bylaws or the RI Bylaws authorize at a District meeting may be the subject of a Club Ballot following the procedures for voting for such item as near as possible to the procedure set out for voting at such meeting.
+Any decision or election that these Bylaws or the RI Bylaws authorize at a District meeting may, at the request of a club member in good standing, be the subject of a poll by Electors or a Club Ballot following the procedures for voting for such item as near as possible to the procedure set out for voting in such manner by the RI Bylaws.

 ARTICLE XIII.
 AMENDMENTS AND RESOLUTIONS